 One of the characteristics of the futures market is that it enables the simultaneous trading of different futures contracts of finite lifetime that is limited by their maturity.
-As previously 350 mentioned, the new assembled dataset consists of prices, volume of trading and open commitments of corn and wheat futures contracts with five different maturity dates.
-Crucially, these events make "raw" data on historical futures unsuitable for any econometric analysis.
-Therefore, to qualitatively evaluate the underlying futures markets, we further need to combine the gathered price data on the different futures contracts of various maturities to create continuous futures prices time series.
-Besides the choice of the rollover date, which will be discussed in what follows, it is important when constructing continuous series (CS) that they are defined using a single daily price, recorded at a constant point within the observed period.
-Since the closing prices reflect the "latest" changes in the market situations, we use these as the daily measure to construct the CS for each commodity under scrutiny.
+As in the new assembled dataset there is not only one futures price quotation, this "raw" data on historical futures unsuitable for any econometric analysis.
+Therefore, to qualitatively evaluate the underlying futures markets, we further need to combine the gathered price data on the different futures contracts of various maturities to create continuous futures prices time series (CS) based on a rolling strategy.
+The rollover date basically denotes the time point when we switch from the nearest contract series to the next one.
+For robustness purposes, we construct two continuous series for each futures market under scrutiny and rely on a contract month criterion ("first day" rolling) and on a trading volume criterion ("trading volume peak" rolling).
+For further information about the rolling strategies and construction of the CS, see the online Appendix A.1.